ByAUJay

 A side‑by‑side budget example (realistic 2025 scenario)

-- Target team: 3 seniors + 1 associate, 3 weeks
+- Target team: 3 seniors + 1 associate, working for 3 weeks

 - Re‑audit pass: 1 week × $48k = $48k